 For the man, this has the double advantage of increased stimulation of the penile shaft, and the reassurance that his erect organ isn't going to slip out of her vagina.
 This position, with her legs extended, is especially useful and satisfying when the man has had difficulty in attaining full erection, for whatever reason.

-Other advantages include the fact that the friction of the base of the penis against the pubic area of the woman's inclined pelvis, her labia majora, and the inner portions of her thighs, contributes to sensual pleasure for both partners, and may help to bring her to orgasm during sex.
+Other advantages include the fact that the friction of the base of the penis against the pubic area of the woman's inclined pelvis, her labia majora, and the inner portions of her thighs, contributes to sensual pleasure for both partners, and may help to bring her to orgasm. men wanting more helpful dating tips and information can see it here - perhaps the biggest selling dating guide on the net: The Tao of Badass.
 Also, the pressure on the penis causes harder and more prolonged erection after penetration, though this may speed up the man's orgasm.

 But although the woman has the advantage of increased stimulation of her vulva and vaginal opening, and, even more importantly, her clitoris is presented more fully to the friction or rhythmical stroking of her partner's penile shaft, unfortunately the erect penis - the phallus - cannot penetrate so deeply into her vagina.
 You can find out more about stimulating the clitoris here.